Communism in India

 About The Book

-In Communism in India Bidyut Chakrabarty-an expert on contemporary Indian political economy and social movements-presents a sweeping analysis of the changing nature of communist ideology over the past century in India.
-The history and development of India''s left movements are unique in that the country is home to two coexisting strands of modern communism.
-The first of these is the parliamentary Communist Party of India which constituted the first democratically-elected Marxist government in the country.
-The parliamentary left subscribes to a social-democratic philosophy turning to the traditional democratic institutions of governance in their quest to fulfill the Marxist-Leninist goal of establishing a classless society.
-The second oppositional strand is the revolutionary Maoist movement.
-This branch rejects parliamentary democracy as a means to altering class-relations as they see the government as an elite organization dedicated to the status quo and age-old system of class exploitation.
-Drawing on ethnographic field work conducted in Orissa Chhattisgarh and West Bengal Chakrabarty provides a contextual account of the rise consolidation and decline of these two types of left radicalism.
-He looks at how it is that left ideology has coexisted with free-market-oriented economic policies as well as the contexts in which more militant strands have taken root particularly among the young in poorer districts.
+In Communism in India Bidyut Chakrabarty an expert on contemporary Indian political economy and social movements presents a sweeping analysis of the changing nature of communist ideology over the past century in India.
+India''s left movements are notable when placed in comparative historical perspective with similar movements elsewhere as the country is the home of two co-existing strands of modern communism: the parliamentary Communist Party of India (the first democratically elected Marxist government) and the extra-parliamentary revolutionary Maoist movement.
+Drawing on ethnographic field work conducted in Orissa Chhattisgarh and West Bengal Chakrabarty provides a contextual account of the rise consolidation and relative decline of these two types of left radicalism.
+He looks at how it is that left ideology has co-existed with free-market-oriented economic policies as well as the contexts in which more militant strands have more recently taken root particularly among the young in the poorer districts.

 Piracy-free